 At this first court date, you or your attorney can make a pitch to the judge for OR release.
 In deciding whether to grant OR, a judge ordinarily looks to factors like:

 - whether you’ve missed court dates in the past, and

 - whether you have significant ties to the community (like family or a job).

 Basically, the judge is trying to gauge whether you’re a flight risk or pose a danger to the community.
 If the judge has no concerns in these areas, your chances of getting OR are much better.

 Does OR Have a Downside?

 The downside of requesting OR is that you have to sit in jail while waiting to see a judge.
 Posting bail is generally a much quicker way of getting out of jail.
 In most cases, you can bail out right away after being booked—that way, you don’t need to spend much, if any, time behind bars.
-Many people aren’t willing spend time in jail just for the chance to save few bucks on bail.
+Many people aren’t willing to spend time in jail just for the chance to save a few bucks on bail.
 For these people, paying a bail bondsman is well worth it.